chunbaobao/Deep-JSCC-PyTorch/README.md

 ## Results

 Model results and logs for the **CIFAR-10** dataset, tested under various SNR, ratio, and channel types, are available in the `./out` directory.
 The models' performance is approximately 5dB worse than reported in the paper, likely due to the implementation reflecting a real communication system.
 However, the performance trends are consistent with those in the paper.
+Refer to [Issue #7](../../issues/7).

 <div style="display: flex;">